pgh-noobs/python/nativetypes.md

 ```

 ### Unpacking into variables
-You can unpack a tuple into variables.
+You can unpack a `tuple` into variables.
 This is a really fun and a handy thing to do.
-You must keep in mind that
+You must keep in mind that you need to know how many items are in the `tuple`.
 ``` Python
 def add(*args):
     total=0